 Also Read: All you need to know about HRA

-2. Dearness Allowance (DA): Dearness Allowance or DA is mostly received by Government employees.
+2. Dearness Allowance (DA): Normally, Dearness Allowance or DA is only paid by the Government to its employees.
 However, it is fully taxable for every salaried taxpayer irrespective of whether he/she is a government or non-government employee.

 (i) The exemption is available on 2 journeys in one block of 4 years.